California Fetid Adderstongue (Scoliopus bigelovii)

 Description

-This herbaceous perennial, one of two species of Scoliopus, grows from a rhizome and a small section of underground stem.
+This herbaceous perennial, one of two species of the Scoliopus genus, grows from a rhizome and a small section of underground stem.
 The above-ground parts include two large leaves each up to 24 cm × 10 cm (9.4 in × 3.9 in).
 There are sometimes 3 or 4 leaves.
 They have several longitudinal veins and are green with darker green or purplish mottling.
 The inflorescence is actually an umbel of flowers, but the peduncle is mostly underground with 3 to 12 flower-bearing pedicels rising above the surface, appearing separate.
 The flower has three flat, spreading, pointed oval or lance-shaped sepals and three narrower, linear or fingerlike petals.
 The sepals are pale or greenish and striped or streaked with dark purple.
-The flower has a disagreeable scent.[2]
+The flower has a disagreeable scent.[5][6]
 The three short stamens are located at the bases of the sepals.
 The style has three long, often curving branches.
 The fruit is a capsule.
-As it matures, the pedicel that bears it twists or droops down to bring it in contact with the substrate.[3]
+As it matures, the pedicel that bears it twists or droops down to bring it in contact with the substrate.[4]

 Distribution and habitat

-S. bigelovii is an understory species that grows in the shade of redwood (Sequoia sempervirens) trees in forests along the California coast.
-Other associated species include tanoak (Notholithocarpus densiflorus), big leaf maple (Acer macrophylum), California bay laurel (Umbellularia californica), and Douglas fir (Pseudotsuga menziesii), all of which contribute to the unique micro-habitat in which this plant lives.[4]
-A study by Hanover, A., & Russell, W. (2018) found that S. bigelovii is especially sensitive to forest management activities such as logging and selective harvesting, citing evidence of population decline in areas that have been disturbed.[4]
+Other associated species include tanoak (Notholithocarpus densiflorus), big leaf maple (Acer macrophylum), California bay laurel (Umbellularia californica), and Douglas fir (Pseudotsuga menziesii), all of which contribute to the unique micro-habitat in which this plant lives.[7]
+A study by Hanover, A., & Russell, W. (2018) found that S. bigelovii is especially sensitive to forest management activities such as logging and selective harvesting, citing evidence of population decline in areas that have been disturbed.[7]

 Ecology